 Professor Ruth Wallace

-Professor Wallace is Dean of CDU's College of Indigenous Futures, Education and the Arts and Director of Northern Institute.
+Professor Wallace is the Pro-Vice Chancellor of the Faculty of Arts and Society (CDU) and the former Director of Northern Institute.

 Ruth’s research interests relate to the links between identity, marginalised learners and the development of effective learning and workforce development pathways.
 This work is situated in regional and remote areas of Northern Australia and Indonesia, with a specific focus in research approaches to improve service delivery and adaptation, undertaken with Aboriginal people in remote and regional areas.